janald99/cs50/README.md

-Project 0: Search
+## About my Project
-In this task, i aim to create my own front end for Google Search, by exploring Googleís interface to identify what GET parameters it expects and adding the necessary HTML and CSS.
+This project is a front-end application for Google Search, Google Image Search, and Google Advanced Search.

-CS50 project specifications:
+## My feature requirements
-1. Your website should have at least three pages: one for regular Google Search (which must be called index.html), one for Google Image Search, and one for Google Advanced Search.
+- Your website should have at least three pages: one for regular Google Search (which must be called index.html), one for Google Image Search, and one for Google Advanced Search.
-2. On the Google Search page, there should be links in the upper-right of the page to go to Image Search or Advanced Search.
+- On the Google Search page, there should be links in the upper-right of the page to go to Image Search or Advanced Search.
 On each of the other two pages, there should be a link in the upper-right to go back to Google Search.
-3. On the Google Search page, the user should be able to type in a query, click ìGoogle Searchî, and be taken to the Google search results for that page.
+- On the Google Search page, the user should be able to type in a query, click ‚ÄúGoogle Search‚Äù, and be taken to the Google search results for that page.
-4. Like Googleís own, your search bar should be centered with rounded corners.
+- Like Google‚Äôs own, your search bar should be centered with rounded corners.
 The search button should also be centered, and should be beneath the search bar.
-5. On the Google Image Search page, the user should be able to type in a query, click a search button, and be taken to the Google Image search results for that page.
+- On the Google Image Search page, the user should be able to type in a query, click a search button, and be taken to the Google Image search results for that page.
-6. On the Google Advanced Search page, the user should be able to provide input for the following four fields (taken from Googleís own advanced search options)
+- On the Google Advanced Search page, the user should be able to provide input for the following four fields (taken from Google‚Äôs own advanced search options)
-7. Find pages withÖ ìall these words:î
+  - Find pages with‚Ä¶ ‚Äúall these words:‚Äù
-8. Find pages withÖ ìthis exact word or phrase:î
+  - Find pages with‚Ä¶ ‚Äúthis exact word or phrase:‚Äù
-9. Find pages withÖ ìany of these words:î
+  - Find pages with‚Ä¶ ‚Äúany of these words:‚Äù
-10. Find pages withÖ ìnone of these words:î
+  - Find pages with‚Ä¶ ‚Äúnone of these words:‚Äù
-11. Like Googleís own Advanced Search page, the four options should be stacked vertically, and all of the text fields should be left aligned.
+- Like Google‚Äôs own Advanced Search page, the four options should be stacked vertically, and all of the text fields should be left aligned.
-12. Consistent with Googleís own CSS, the ìAdvanced Searchî button should be blue with white text.
+- Consistent with Google‚Äôs own CSS, the ‚ÄúAdvanced Search‚Äù button should be blue with white text.
-13. When the ìAdvanced Searchî button is clicked, the user should be taken to the search results page for their given query.
+- When the ‚ÄúAdvanced Search‚Äù button is clicked, the user should be taken to the search results page for their given query.
-14. Add an ìIím Feeling Luckyî button to the main Google Search page.
-Consistent with Googleís own behavior, clicking this link should take users directly to the first Google search result for the query, bypassing the normal results page.
+- Add an ‚ÄúI‚Äôm Feeling Lucky‚Äù button to the main Google Search page.
+Consistent with Google‚Äôs own behavior, clicking this link should take users directly to the first Google search result for the query, bypassing the normal results page.
-15. You may encounter a redirect notice when using the ìIím Feeling Luckyî button.
+- You may encounter a redirect notice when using the ‚ÄúI‚Äôm Feeling Lucky‚Äù button.
 Not to worry!
 This is an expected consequence of a security feature implemented by Google.
-16. The CSS you write should resemble Googleís own aesthetics.
+- The CSS written should resemble Google‚Äôs own aesthetics.